KRFOSS/kali-docs/usb/boot-usb-in-virtualbox/index.md

 ![](virtualbox-usb-boot-7.png)

-After this we will need to be sure to add our account to the `vboxusers` group if we are on Linux.
+After this we will need to be sure to add our account to the `vboxusers` group if we are on Linux:

 ```console
 kali@kali:~$ sudo usermod -aG vboxusers $USER